jamescherti/stripspace.el/README.md

 1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).

-2. Add the following code **at the very beginning of your init.el file, before all other packages**:
+2. Add the following code to your Emacs init file to install `stripspace` from MELPA:

 ```emacs-lisp
 (use-package stripspace